AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 * Note: If you are using the Damage Core, place this plugin underneath the Damage Core plugin in the list for maximum compatibility.

-YEP_EquipCore: This plugin alters various aspects regarding equipment handling.
+<b>YEP_EquipCore:</b> This plugin alters various aspects regarding equipment handling.

-YEP_EventChasePlayer: This plugin allows you to make events that will chase the player or flee from the player when the player enters within range of the event or when the event sees the player.
+<b>YEP_EventChasePlayer:</b> This plugin allows you to make events that will chase the player or flee
+from the player when the player enters within range of the event or when the event sees the player.

-YEP_FpsSynchOption: RPG Maker MV is constructed in a way where each update to its engine is done once per frame update.
+<b>YEP_FpsSynchOption:</b> RPG Maker MV is constructed in a way where each update to its engine is done
+once per frame update.
 While this is normally fine, as many players view the game through 60 fps, some players experience the game differently as their hardware may run at higher than 60 fps.